Slouching isn’t the villain: What research reveals about posture and back pain

 Each of these postures can be divided into more specific ones, including:

-There are three other types of postures that involve the lower body:
+There are three types of postures for the lower body:

 Upper cross syndrome

 Upper cross syndrome is where your shoulders are hunched forward and your neck sticks out like Shaggy in the Scooby-Doo cartoons.
-This often exaggerates the curvature of the upper spine.
+This often exaggerates the upper spine curvature.

 The idea is that “tight” or “shortened” muscles in the chest and upper trapezius and “weak” or “lengthened” muscles in the shoulder stabilizers, neck extensors, and other neck muscles are the cause of this posture.

-Unfortunately, his work was never validated or reviewed critically—as most scientific research should be.
+Upper and lower cross syndromes weres first proposed and popularized by Dr. Vladimir Janda (1928-2002) in the 1970s.
+However, his work was never validated or reviewed critically.
 Yet for decades, many clinicians and fitness professionals took the crossed syndromes as gospel and revolved their treatments, exercise programs, and continuing education around them.

 Forward head posture